LACCMSS/2026/docs/lecture_notes.md

 hide:
   - navigation
   - toc
-title: Lecture notes
+title: Lecture notes + Tutorials
 ---

-Lecture notes will be uploaded here at the end of each lecture.
+Lecture notes and tutorials will be uploaded here at the end of each lecture.